nikitavoloboev/data/other/web-presence.md

 ## Writing
 - [Medium](https://medium.com/@NikitaVoloboev) - My personal blog.
 - [GitBook](https://www.gitbook.com/@nikitavoloboev) - Share my [wiki](https://wiki.nikitavoloboev.xyz) there.
-I also hope to write some books and I will publish them there once they are done
+I also hope to write some books and I will publish them there once they are done.

 ## Social
 - [Twitter](https://twitter.com/nikitavoloboev) - Sharing all the different things I am up to right now.